AdobeDocs/dynamic-media-classic.en/help/using/personal-setup.md

 >
 >The Personal Setup screen lists which user role you have in Adobe Dynamic Media Classic: Company Administrator, Administrator, or User.

-The Personal Setup settings control the default behavior of the Browse panel, how you receive e-mail, and password settings.
+The Personal Setup settings control the default behavior of the Browse panel, how you receive email, and password settings.
 Remember to select **[!UICONTROL Save]** after you change these settings.

 ## My Account Information